fangli/django-saml2-auth/README.rst

             'WANT_ASSERTIONS_SIGNED': True,  # Require each assertion to be signed 'WANT_RESPONSE_SIGNED': False,  # Require response to be signed 'ALLOWED_REDIRECT_HOSTS': ["https://myfrontendclient.com"] # Allowed hosts to redirect to using the ?next parameter
-        }
+            'TOKEN_REQUIRED': True,  # Whether or not to require the token parameter in the SAML assertion }

 #.
 In your SAML2 SSO identity provider, set the Single-sign-on URL and Audience URI (SP Entity ID) to http://your-domain/saml2_auth/acs/